belongtothenight/video_processing/src/video/README.md

 </details>

-## FFmpeg NVIDIA GPU Acceleration installation (currently not working with this script.)
+## FFmpeg NVIDIA GPU Acceleration installation

 <https://docs.nvidia.com/video-technologies/video-codec-sdk/ffmpeg-with-nvidia-gpu/>

+[GYAN](https://www.gyan.dev/ffmpeg/builds/) build is built with all kinds of supports like CUDA, so there is no need for installing or building it in local machine.

 ## Major Possible Improvement

-1. Add GPU compute option.
-2. Change scripts to be a standard library with specified arguments to do different tasks. (separate duplicate functions to lib files)
+1. Change scripts to be a standard library with specified arguments to do different tasks. (separate duplicate functions to lib files)
-3. Add CPU and GPU computes simultaneously option.
+2. Add CPU and GPU computes simultaneously option.